Welcome, The Museum of Tolerance Jerusalem is now welcoming visitors.

 Events

-The Museum of Tolerance Hosts Ministry of Education's Society and Youth Administration
+The Museum of Tolerance Jerusalem Hosts Screening of ‘Just One Victory’

 I wear many hats; a Druze hat, an Israeli hat, a medical hat,” says Prof. Salman S. Zarka, General Director of the Ziv Medical Center in Safed.
 “But instead of talking about how to separate them, my goal is to combine them.